 Why HR Professionals Need To Know About HR Laws

 Chefs need to understand health codes to keep people safe.
 Doctors need to understand HIPAA laws to protect their patients’ information.
 Broadcasters need to understand FCC regulations.
 In the same way, the human resources industry is regulated by laws to protect both companies and employees.

 Different HR positions are responsible for different tasks.
 Some may focus on employee development while others focus on compensation and benefits.
 But no matter what, each of these positions needs to understand what the law requires of them.

 There are several different areas of HR law that professionals should understand.
 In this article we will cover some of the main elements of HR law—including workplace discrimination, wages and work hours, employee benefits, workplace safety, and immigration laws.

-If you work in human resources, you have to know about Equal Employment Opportunity laws.
-These EEO laws deal with discrimination with regards to race, gender, nationality, religion, age, disability and a variety of other factors.
-EEO laws matter during the hiring process all the way to when an employee is let go.
+If you work in human resources, an important area to be familiar with is the Equal Employment Opportunity laws.
+These EEO laws deal with discrimination of employees with regards to race, gender, nationality, religion, age, disability and a variety of other factors.
+EEO laws matter during every stage if employment, from the hiring process all the way to an employee’s last day.

-Wages and work hours
+Wages and Work Hours

-eFileCabinet Can Keep You HR Department Compliant
+eFileCabinet Can Keep Your HR Department Compliant with HR Law